Defining binary phylogenetic trees using parsimony: Preliminaries

 In the present manuscript, whenever we refer to distances between vertices in a tree $T$, we mean the length of the unique path connecting these vertices in $T$.
 Moreover, we say that two leaves $v$ and $w$ form a \emph{cherry} $[v,w]$, if $v$ and $w$ are adjacent to the same inner node $u$ of $T$.

-Furthermore, recall that a bipartition $\sigma$ of $X$ into two non-empty disjoint subsets $A$ and $B$ is often called \emph{$X$-split}, and is denoted by $\sigma=A|B$.
+Furthermore, recall that a bipartition $\sigma$ of $X$ into two non-empty disjoint subsets $A$ and $B$ is often called an \emph{$X$-split}, and is denoted by $\sigma=A|B$.
 Recall that there is a natural relationship between $X$-splits and the edges of a phylogenetic $X$-tree $T$, because the removal of an edge $e$ induces a bipartition $\sigma_e$ of $X$.
 In the following, the set of all such induced $X$-splits of $T$ will be denoted by $\Sigma(T)$.
 Recall that for a binary phylogenetic $X$-tree $T$ with $|X|=n$ we have $|\Sigma(T)|=2n-3$ \cite[Prop.
 2.1.3]{Semple2003}.
-Moreover, note that the {\em size of an $X$-split $\sigma=A|B$} is defined as $|\sigma|=\min\{|A|,|B|\}$ \cite{Fischer2021}.
+Moreover, following \cite{Fischer2021}, the {\em size of an $X$-split $\sigma=A|B$} is defined as $|\sigma|=\min\{|A|,|B|\}$.
 Given a set of $X$-splits, an element of this set with minimal size is called a {\em minimal split}.

-Moreover, recall that a character $f$ is a function from the taxon set $X$ to a set $\mathcal{C}$ of character states, i.e. $f: X \rightarrow \mathcal{C}$.\footnote{Note that a finite sequence of characters is also often referred to as \emph{alignment} in biology.
-In this case, the characters form the columns of an alignment and are also often called `sites'.} In this manuscript, we will only be concerned with \emph{binary characters}, i.e. without loss of generality $\mathcal{C}= \{a,b\}$.
+Moreover, recall that a character $f$ is a function from the taxon set $X$ to a set $\mathcal{C}$ of character states, i.e. $f: X \rightarrow \mathcal{C}$.
+Note that a finite sequence of characters is also often referred to as \emph{alignment} in biology.
+While in most biological cases, the order of the characters in an alignment plays an important role, for our purpose it suffices to simply define an alignment as a multiset of characters.
+In this manuscript, we will only be concerned with \emph{binary characters} (and thus also \emph{binary alignments)}, i.e. without loss of generality $\mathcal{C}= \{a,b\}$.

 There is a close relationship between $X$-splits and binary characters, because every $X$-split can be represented by a binary character by assigning the same state to taxa in the same subset.
 Throughout this manuscript, we assume for technical reasons and without loss of generality that $f(1)=a$.
 If an $X$-split $\sigma_e$ is induced by an edge $e$ of a phylogenetic $X$-tree in the manner explained above, we also say that the corresponding binary character is induced by $e$.